-This Policy shall be owned by Issuer and approved by the board, as the case may be.
+This Policy shall be owned by Issuer and approved by Risk Management Committee (RMC), as the case may be.
 Any changes that are not substantive, but incidental or administrative in nature, do not require a sign-off by the approving authority.